batocera-linux/batocera.linux/batocera-Changelog.md

 - VKD3D Proton to 2.13
 - Linux Firmware to 20240709
 - Pipewire to 1.2.2
+- ALSA stack to 1.2.12
+- ALSA UCM configuration to 1.2.12

 # 2024/08/xx - batocera.linux 40 - Swallowtail
 ### Special Notes